kentimsit/cronos-zkevm-hardhat-boilerplate/README.md

 Visit https://explorer.zkevm.cronos.org/verifyContract and complete the following information:

-- Contract name: should follow the `{path-to-contract}/{contract-name}` pattern.
-With this example, it's `contracts/MyERC20Token.sol:MyERC20Token`
+-   Contract name: this is the name of the contract in the .sol file.
+With this example, it's `MyERC20Token`
+-   Contract path: With this example, it's `contracts/MyERC20Token.sol`
 -   Contract address: address where the contract is already deployed.
 -   Compiler type: select `Solidity Standard-Json-Input`
-- Compiler version: with this example, it's 0.8.24
+-   Compiler version: with this example, it's 0.8.24 (keep zkEVM versions unchecked)
 -   ZKsync compiler version: with this example, it's 1.4.1
 -   Constructor arguments: with this example, it's empty.
 Otherwise, the constructor arguments must be encoded.
 -   Contract files: with this example, it's `./deploy/examplePayloadForManualVerification.json`
 -   Agree to terms and conditions, click "I'm not a robot" and submit.

-After submission, the contract should be verified in a couple of minutes.
-If it is not verified after 2 minutes, it means that there is an issue.
+After submission, the contract should be verified in a few minutes.
+If it is not verified after 10 minutes, it means that there is an issue.

 ## Troublshooting

 If you are still having issues with contract verification in the blockchain explorer, here are a few pointers.

 -   Use zksolc version: "1.4.1".
 -   Use solidity version: "0.8.24".
 -   Make sure that you have registered for an API key and have added the key to the .env variables.
 -   Deploy your smart contract with no constructor arguments (i.e. hard code the constructor values in the .sol file), as constructor arguments can sometimes be tricky to encode.
-- Delete the `artifacts-zk`, `cache-zk` and `typechain-types` directories every time that you change the smart contract code.
+-   Delete the `artifacts-zk`, `cache-zk`, `deployments-zk` and `typechain-types` directories every time that you change the smart contract code.

 # Going further